seastan/lotr-lcg-set-generator/README.md

 - `python run_after_se.py` (or `python run_after_se.py <path to a different configuration yaml>` if you want to pass a different configuration file)
 - Pay attention to possible errors in the script output.

-To run the workflow as one script (for example, to be able to set up a cron job), run:
+To run the workflow as one script, run:

 - `run_all.bat`